Poo-09/object_detection_ros2/README.md

 # Object Detection and Tracking in ROS 2 with TurtleBot4

 This project demonstrates an object detection and tracking pipeline in ROS 2 using YOLOv8 and OpenCV.
-The system processes a live camera feed from a simulated TurtleBot4 running in Gazebo (or Ignition), detects objects (e.g., persons, bottles, etc.), tracks them over time using a simple centroid tracker, and publishes detection and tracking information as ROS 2 topics.
+The system processes a live camera feed from a simulated TurtleBot4 running in Ignition, detects objects (e.g., persons, bottles, etc.), tracks them over time using a simple centroid tracker, and publishes detection and tracking information as ROS 2 topics.

 ## Features